Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### (Optional) (Not recommended) Start network at boot

-This will activate the connections on boot, but keep in mind, that these will have to be **stopped and disabled** when we install the `networkmanager` package once we have a graphical environment.
+This will activate the connections at boot, but keep in mind, that these will have to be **stopped and disabled** when the package  `networkmanager` is instaled with the KDE graphical environment.

 <pre>
 systemctl enable dhcpcd@enp2s0.service